Comprehensive spine care for neck and back conditions

 Back pain and other spine conditions are frustrating – they hurt, limit your mobility and make it hard to get through your day.
 If you’re dealing with a spine issue, you’re probably wondering when you should see a doctor.

 In most cases, spine issues are acute.
-This means that it’s a short-term condition that lasts no longer than six weeks.
+This means that it's a short-term condition that lasts no longer than 12 weeks.
 Acute issues usually come on suddenly with symptoms like shooting, burning or aching pain.
-In these cases, at-home treatment is the best place to start.
+In these cases,

 Most people should make their first spine appointment with a physical therapist.
 Our physical therapists are experts in evaluating the spine and use exercise and hands-on care to manage even the most complex spine conditions.